Future Forward Factories

 -

-Create an open-source portfolio of hyper-local, product-specific blueprints in five manufacturing countries.
+Create an open-source portfolio of hyper-local, product-specific blueprints in seven manufacturing countries.

 -